humayongujjar/humayongujjar/README.md

-- 👋 Hi, I’m @humayonijaz
+- 👋 Hi, I’m Humayon Gujjar.
 - 👀 I’m interested building beautiful and functional UIs.
 - 🌱 I’m currently learning React and Node.js.
 - 💞️ I'm passionate about contributing to open-source projects and collaborating with like-minded developers.